LamaX1/ComputerSecurity-Project/README.md

 ## HOW TO RUN:

-1- Download the zip file and extract the zip, the folder contains:
+1- the folder contains:
-	-The App file is present in `src,` which contains the code
+	-The App.java file which contains the code
 	-Readme file
 	-And an input file end with `txt`, and the output files `encrypted` , `decrypted`